Evolving convex curves by a generalized length-preserving flow: Global existence

-Denote by $\theta$ the tangent angle of the evolving curve.
-By adding a proper tangent component to the original flow, one can obtain a new one:
+Let $\theta=\theta(\varphi, t)$ be the tangent angle of the evolving curve.
+Under the flow (\ref{eq:1.1.201811}), $\theta$ varies with respect to time.
+One can make it independent of time by adding a proper tangent component to the original flow to obtain

-If there is a family of convex curves evolving under the flow (\ref{eq:1.1.201811}), then (\ref{eq:2.1.201811}) also has a solution $\widetilde{X}(\cdot, t)$ which differs from $X(\cdot, t)$ by a reparameterization and a translation.
-By straightforward computations (see for example, \cite{Gao-Pan-2014}), the tangent angle under the flow (\ref{eq:2.1.201811}) satisfies that
+If there is a family of convex curves evolving under the flow (\ref{eq:1.1.201811}), then (\ref{eq:2.1.201811}) also has a solution and it differs from $X(\cdot, t)$ by a reparameterization and a translation \cite{Chou-Zhu-2001}.
+By straightforward computations (see for example, \cite{Chou-1985}), the tangent angle under the flow (\ref{eq:2.1.201811}) satisfies that

 So $\theta$ is independent of time.
-It can be used as the parameter of the evolving curve $\widetilde{X}(\cdot, t)$.
+It can be used as the parameter of the evolving curve $X(\cdot, t)$.
 Due to this reason, we consider the flow (\ref{eq:2.1.201811}) from now on.